-Finally, the main limit to the recognition or enforcement of arbitral awards is that the award must not be manifestly contrary to public policy considerations (see below).
+Finally, the main limit to the recognition or enforcement of arbitral awards is that the award must not be manifestly contrary to public policy considerations.

-Under the CCP, an arbitral award must be followed by an enforcement decision ("exequatur") obtained through ex parte proceedings in order to be enforceable or recognised in France.
+Under the Code of Civil Procedure, an arbitral award must be followed by an enforcement decision (exequatur) obtained through ex parte proceedings in order to be enforceable or recognised in France.